-The stopper started his career at Harrogate Railway Athletic before earning a move to Conference North outfit Stalybridge Celtic in 2011, for whom he made just four appearances in an injury-ravaged spell.
+The stopper started his career at Harrogate Railway Athletic before earning a move to Conference North outfit Stalybridge Celtic in 2011.

-A move to Harrogate Town followed in August 2012 and – after a brief loan return to Harrogate Railway Athletic – became first-choice keeper at Town, making 90 appearances across the following two seasons in Conference North.
+A transfer to Harrogate Town followed in August 2012 and – after a brief loan return to Harrogate Railway Athletic – he made 90 appearances across the following two seasons in the sixth tier.

 The Football League then came calling and he was snapped up by League One Walsall, where he acted as understudy to Richard O’Donnell for most of his first season.

 With first team opportunities drying up at the Bescot Stadium, MacGillivray moved across the Midlands to Shrewsbury in 2017.

 Battling for the jersey with Dean Henderson, the stopper featured 14 times in all competitions at the Shrews missed out on promotion to the Championship with an extra-time defeat to Rotherham United at Wembley.